 Lancashire West Methodist Circuit

 This project has a JustGiving Campaign page and is primarily funded through the Circuit community, though is open also to the wider public.
-Discussions are currently on-going about the possibility of extending this highly successful project.

 https://www.justgiving.com/campaign/LancashireWest